sutrolabs/airflow-provider-census/README.md

 The `CensusHook` and `CensusOperator` use the `census_default` connection id as a default, although this is configurable if you would like to use your own connection id.

+### Finding the secret-token

+1. Go to any sync at https://app.getcensus.com/syncs
+2. Click on the Sync Configuration tab.
+3. Next to API TRIGGER, click "Click to show"
+4. The url will be of the format https://bearer:secret-token:arandomstring@app.getcensus.com/api/v1/syncs/0/trigger
+5. the secret token will be of the format "secret-token:arandomstring" in the url above, including the "secret-token:" part.
+Do not include the "@".

 ### Configuration in Airflow 1.10

 In the Airflow Connections UI, create a new connection: